 Cycle Time Distribution

-Cycle Time Distribution charts are histograms showing the frequency distribution of cards, based on the average of any one of the metrics you choose- Cycle Time, Work Time, Wait Time, Blocked Time, or Lead Time.
-For example, on selecting Cycle Time Distribution, the chart shows a count of cards that are close to a particular Cycle Time.
-Similarly, the Work Time Distribution chart shows histograms based on the Work Time of cards.
+The Cycle Time Distribution Chart is a histogram that displays the frequency distribution of cards based on the average of a selected metric, such as Cycle Time, Work Time, Wait Time, Blocked Time, or Lead Time.
+For example, when you select Cycle Time Distribution, the chart shows the count of cards that fall within specific Cycle Time ranges.

 Applying Filter

-Select the filter options, as required and apply.
+Select the filter options, as required, and apply.

 Interpreting the Chart